filamentphp/filament/packages/admin/docs/09-testing.md

 ##### Validation

-Livewire provides users with `assertHasErrors()` to ensure that data is properly validated in a form:
+Use `assertHasFormErrors()` to ensure that data is properly validated in a form:

 ```php
 use function Pest\Livewire\livewire;